-Complete the fields.
+7. Complete the fields.

 The user name (account name) for All-no password is guest.
-The password for admin is the same one that is used to log in to the modem router.
+The password for admin is the same one that is used to log in to the router.
 By default, it is password.

-The folder is added on the USB storage device.
+The folder is added on the storage device.

-Edit a Network Folder on a USB Storage Device
+Edit a Network Folder on a Storage Device

-You can edit network folders on a USB storage devices connected to a modem router USB port.
+You can edit network folders on storage devices connected to the router USB ports or the eSATA port.